sclaussen/cathedral2021/README.md

 least, the descent down the backside of Cathedral is somewhat notorious (eg the death ledges).

-If Cathedral is the main course, Eichorn's Pinnacle is the desert.
+If Cathedral is the main course, Eichorn's Pinnacle is the dessert.
 Eichorn is one of the most spectacular features in Tuolumne, named after Jules Eichorn who was part of the first ascent party in 1931 (and another prominent early Yosemite climber).
 It can be climbed on